 Monetary damages are not available through the AGO bid protest process

 The AGO's Bid Unit is not authorized to award money damages of any kind.
-As such, monetary damages, such as bid preparation costs (if the appeal is filed after the Notice of Award is issued) or lost profits, in the cases of intentional violations of the bid laws, cannot be redressed by a Bid decision of the AGO.
+As such, monetary damages, such as bid preparation costs or lost profits, cannot be redressed by a bid decision of the AGO.

 Appeal from an AGO bid decision

-For further information about AGO bid protests, please contact the Bid Unit at: (617) 963-2371 or email us at: AGOBidUnit@state.ma.us.
+For further information about AGO bid protests or certification appeals, please contact the Bid Unit at: (617) 963-2371 or email us at: AGOBidUnit@mass.gov.

 Other procedural information